semmypurewal/BeginningJavaScript/03-types/readme.md

     "a" < "aa";
     //=> true

-There are 5 basic ordering operations which evaluate to booleans.
-We can use these evaluate properties of ordered types (like numbers and strings).
+There are 5 basic comparison operators which evaluate to booleans.
+We can use these operators to ask things about ordered types like numbers and strings.

 | Operator | Meaning  |
 | :------: | :------- |